zefiros-software-legacy/BenchLib/README.md

 * CLI filter options.

 ## Why BenchLib?
-We wanted an easy to use, non invasive serialisation library.
-Unfortunately no library exists that did implement our requirements.
+We wanted an easy to use, statistically correct micro benchmarking tool.

 ## Bugs
 When a bug is found please insert it in the issue tracker, so we can resolve it as quickly as we can.